-I’m so pleased that the CAA is launching an investigation into charges levied by airlines to allow families to sit together.
+I’m so pleased that the CAA is launching an investigation into the seat selection fee charges levied by airlines to allow families to sit together.

 Last summer, I flew with Flea from London Heathrow to LA.
 There were only two of us on the booking, and we were flying with BA, in business class.
-This means there are two seats on each aisle and four seats in the centre of the cabin.
+In Club World there are two seats on each aisle and two pairs of seats in the centre of the cabin.

 According to the CAA, around a third of families are split up on flights.
 The airlines say it’s completely unintentional, that their systems will seat families together wherever possible.